 Figure 2.
-Example of storage modulus (G’) and loss modulus (G’’) as function of frequency for the developed semi-IPNs.
-Data are reported as mean value, error bar represents the standard deviation.
+Example of the storage modulus (G’) and the loss modulus (G’’) as a function of the frequency for the developed semi-IPNs.
+The data are reported as the mean value; the error bar represents the standard deviation.

-Recent literature stresses the important role of reverse engineering [36]-[39], computer-aided design (CAD) and finite element analysis [40]-[43], as well as the potential to push the research toward the development of design strategies and methodologies of analysis in different fields of applications [44]-[47].
+Recent literature stresses the important role of reverse engineering [36]-[39], computer-aided design (CAD), and finite element analysis [40]-[43], as well as the potential of pushing the research toward the development of design strategies and methodologies of analysis in different fields of application [44]-[47].

-The strategy related to the design of injectable semi-IPNs and composites with tailored properties benefited from specific rheological/mechanical and injectability studies [48].
+The strategy related to the design of injectable semi-IPNs and composites with tailored properties has benefited from specific rheological/mechanical and injectability studies [48].

-Injectable devices may also be developed through the combination of conventional methods and additive manufacturing techniques.
+Injectable devices can also be developed through the combination of conventional methods and additive manufacturing techniques.

 Some examples of rheological results obtained from analyses performed on semi-IPNs consisting of different materials are reported below.
-Materials are not specified, the aim being just to stress the importance and the role of the viscoelastic properties and flow behavior in the design of the proposed systems, as it is widely reported [48] that the potential to tailor their rheological characteristics clearly depends on the employed material combinations.
+The materials are not specified, the aim being only to stress the importance and the role of the viscoelastic properties and the flow behaviour in the design of the proposed systems, as it is widely reported [48] that the potential to tailor their rheological characteristics clearly depends on the employed material combinations.

 An example of one of the mechanical spectra achieved for the developed semi-IPNs is reported in Figure 2.

-G’ values were always higher than G” in the analyzed frequency range (Figure 2).
+The G’ values were always higher than the G” in the analysed frequency range (Figure 2).

 Furthermore, the presence of micro/nanoparticles generally improved both viscoelastic moduli, until a threshold limit value was reached for the particle concentration.

-Figure 1 reports typical values of viscosity as a function of shear rate obtained for some engineered semi-IPNs.
+Figure 1 reports typical values of the viscosity as a function of the shear rate obtained for some engineered semi-IPNs.

-The results showed that viscosity decreased with increasing shear rate (shear thinning behavior), thus suggesting the possibility to inject the developed materials.
+The results showed that the viscosity decreased with the increasing shear rate (shear thinning behaviour), thus suggesting the possibility of injecting the developed materials.

-Load-displacement curves were obtained from injectability tests.
+Load–displacement curves were obtained from injectability tests.
 At low displacements, the curves obtained for the semi-IPNs showed a linear region until the load reached a maximum value.
 Successively, the load sharply dropped to a plateau value as the displacement further increased.
-At the end of the plateau-like region the material was completely injected.
+At the end of the plateau-like region, the material was completely injected.

-The obtained values for maximum and plateau loads were in the range of 6.6–3.7 N and 2.0–0.9 N, respectively, depending on the employed clinical needle and the material composition.
+The obtained values for the maximum and plateau loads were in the range of 6.6–3.7 N and 2.0–0.9 N, respectively, depending on the clinical needle employed and the material composition.